bastion-dev/Bastion/src/docs/md/index.md

 Notice that this JSON comparison is not a straight-up text equality comparison: instead, it structurally compares the actual received JSON to the expected JSON as if they were objects.
 Changing the order of properties in the response won't matter.
-Even better, say the test fails, Bastion will tell you exactly what operations to need to perform to the response to get the expected outcome.
+Even better, say the test fails, Bastion will tell you exactly what operations you need to perform to the response to get the expected outcome.
 Here is an example of an error output when the `JsonResponseAssertions` fail:

 ```